SudheerNaraharisetty/Strategic-Analysis-of-Adidas-Sales-Data-in-the-USA/README.md

 ## Key Findings
 - The analysis highlights key areas such as the effectiveness of different sales methods across regions, the impact of price changes on sales volume, and seasonal variations in product sales.
 - Strategic recommendations are provided based on the analysis to enhance sales performance and customer engagement.

-## How to Contribute
-Contributions to this project are welcome!
-Please refer to the `CONTRIBUTING.md` file for more details on how to contribute.

 ## Contact
 For any additional questions or to discuss this project further, please reach out via [LinkedIn](https://www.linkedin.com/in/sudheernaraharisetty/).